Project ImPACT (Improving Parents as Communication Teachers)

 Population:

-- Gender — Children: 19 Male; Parents: Not specified
+- Gender — Children: 35 Male and 5 Female; Parents: Not specified

-- Status — Participants were children at risk for autism spectrum disorder (ASD) or with diagnosed ASD.
+- Status — Participants were children with ASD.

 Summary: